vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

 at the protocol level so we'll be adding that overtime.

-Sources that don't support acknowledgements will output a warning message to let you know if you try to enable acknowledgements, while sinks that don't support acknowledgements will trigger a fatal error and prevent the configuration from loading.
+Sources that don't support acknowledgements will output a warning message to let you know if you try to enable acknowledgements on a connected sink, while sinks that don't support acknowledgements will trigger a fatal error and prevent the configuration from loading.
 You can find which components support acknowledgements on each of their documentation pages by looking for the acknowledgments badge.